shunw/pythonML_code/data_practice.md

 - Purpose:
     1. to see the prediction's accuracy
     2. to see the main feature to decide which mushroom could be eaten
+        - By different alg would get different main feature.
 - Comment:
     - If using the decision tree, once the max_depth = 7, seems all the score could reach to 1.000.